jackhwl/Prompt-Engineering/README.md

   - Executing Pre-trained LLMs with Poplular Libraries
   - Demo: Pre-trained LLMs for Text Classification
   - Demo: Pre-trained LLMs for Text Generation
+- Customize and Deploy LLMs Effectively and Responsibly
+  - Defining and Applying Fine-tuning

 ## Practical Application of LLMs
 - Course Overview